 John has 22 years’ experience in accounting and finance and specializes in start-up/emerging companies,

 Graham returned to the UK in 2015 after 24 years abroad to develop a portfolio of activities, including directorships, investing in companies, charity trusteeships, and community service.
-He began his career in 1983 as a mining engineer and 1991 embarked on a 24-year international career in media and technology.
+He began his career in 1983 as a mining engineer and in 1991 embarked on a 24-year international career in media and technology.
 For most of that period, he was CEO of Irdeto, a Netherlands software, technology, and security company.
 Graham earned his BEng in mining engineering from University of Nottingham and his MBA from the Rotterdam School of Management at Erasmus University in The Netherlands.
 He also holds a diploma in company direction from The Institute of Directors in the UK.

 The Irish Centre for Cloud Computing and Commerce (IC4) is multi-institutional research center located at Dublin City University.
 The vision for the Cloud Computing Technology Centre is to be an internationally recognized, industry-led center of excellence for innovation and applied research, that accelerates the development and adoption of Cloud technology and showcases Ireland’s capabilities in this field.